isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 a climate realist.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>&nbsp;We will watch developments in global climate action and key technologies
+<p>We will watch developments in global climate action and key technologies
 that will inform the pace at which we ought to move.</p>
 </li>
 <li>